- Review of:

 LDS & SLAM technology

-The LDS sensor scans a room to obtain the distance information.
-13 sensors are located all over the body help the robot to navigate around, it "see" walls and other obstacles and prevent bumping.
+The LDS sensor scans a room to obtain distance information.
+13 sensors are located all over the body help the robot to navigate around, they "see" walls and other obstacles and prevent bumping.
 The robot avoids drop-offs.
 After the map has been built, the SLAM algorithm calculates the best way to clean the area.
-The map can be seen in the Mi Home app.
-In the app, I can see where the Roborock already cleaned and track it in real-time.
+The plan can be seen in the Mi Home app.
+In the app, I can see where the Roborock has already cleaned.

-Every time the Xiaomi Roborock starts working, it rebuilds the map once again.
-It takes a few seconds for the robot to start cleaning, I was surprised how fast it creates a map.
+Every time the Roborock S5 starts working, it rebuilds the map once again.
+It takes a few seconds for the robot to start cleaning, I was surprised how fast it creates a plan.

 When the battery lows down to 20%, the Roborock docks itself, recharge to 80% and returns to the point it left off to resume the cleaning until it covers the whole area.

 It spent about 40 minutes to clean my 50 square meters apartment (the 360 S6 had the job done for the same amount of time by the way).

 If the Roborock is physically moved elsewhere or its charging base position is changed, the robot loses the map.
 Anyways, it takes a few seconds for the machine to start cleaning again.

 Once the robot went behind the sheer curtains and got stuck there.
 Its laser was confused after which I decided to rescue it.

 In the app, you can see robot's time zone, adjust the voice volume, turn on/off the Carpet mode (it is off on default), schedule the Roborock up to 7 times per week.